Blooym/GoodFriend/README.md

 ## Technical Details & Privacy Considerations

-**Client** refers to a user that is running the plugin.
+**Client** refers to a single user that is running the plugin.
-**Server** refers to the API instance that is being used.
-**Clients** refers to all users connected to the given **Server**.
+**Clients** refers to all users connected to a given instance.
+**Server** refers to a web-accessible instance of the API.

 A general overview of how GoodFriend works is as follows:

 1. A **client** logs into a character, the plugin hashes their ID using a configured salt type, generates an additional salt and sends a PUT request to the **server** with the event information and the generated salt.
 2. The **client** then subscribes the server-sent event stream to receive all events for other users that are currently connected to the **server**.
 3. The **Server** distributes the information received from the PUT request to all **clients** listening to the server-sent event stream.
-4. All **clients** will receive the information and attempt to match all friends' hashes against the received ContentID hash using the generated salt and also the configured salt type.
+4. All **clients** will receive the information and attempt to match all in-memory friend hashes against the received ContentID hash using the generated salt and also the configured salt type.
 5. All **clients** that successfully match the hashed ContentID to a friend will then display a notification for the event using information from the game memory, preventing sending this information through the **server**.

-During this entire process, the **server** or any **clients** do not know anything about the original **client**'s character other than a hashed ContentID (which cannot be easily reversed).
-The information is only accessible to **clients** that are able to match the hashed ContentID to a friend and use the game memory to retrieve the information.
-ContentIDs sent through the **server** are random each time.

 Key Security implementations:

-- No identifying information about the client is stored on or known by the **server**, all information must be hashed before being sent to the **server**.
+- Identifying information about a client is hashed before being sent to the server.
-- Additional salting is applied client-side wherever possible, using things like the plugin assembly manifest and the user's friendship code to make sure the hash is harder to reverse.
+- Additional salt is generated for each request to prevent pre-computing hashes.
-- The **client** will not accept any data from the server that does not match the expected format.
+- The client will only accept data from the server that matches the expected format.
-- The official **server** instance enforces strict rate-limiting to prevent abusive requests.
+- The server enforces strict rate-limiting to mitigate spam and abusive requests.
-- The official **server** is hosted inside a containerized environment with strict security policies, and all communication is encrypted using TLS.
+- The official server is hosted in a secure environment with strict security policies.
-- The plugin will automatically disconnect from any unnecessary API event streams as soon as possible.
+- The plugin automatically disconnects from the server when the connection is unnecessary.
-- All interactions with the **server** are stored in the plugin event log.
+- All interactions with the server are stored in the plugin event log for transparency.
-- The **server** will not accept any data from the client that does not match the expected format.
+- The server will not accept any data from a client if it does not match the expected format.

-## Contributions

-### Code Changes

-Contributions are welcome for the plugin as long as they remain in-scope and follow the Dalamud plugin rules for submission.
-It is preferred you open an issue beforehand if you wish to work on something as this plugin is considered feature complete.

-If you would like to set up a development environment it is preferred, but not required, to use the provided [Dockerfile](/.devcontainer/Dockerfile) and [development container](/.devcontainer/devcontainer.json) configuration with a compliant tool (Eg. VSCode Devcontainers) which will automatically handle installing all the required dependencies both the plugin and the server, and also make sure the correct linting rules are applied.

-### Translation & Localizations
+## Translation & Localization

 If you wish to contribute localizations to this project, please do so over on the project [Crowdin](https://crwd.in/goodfriend).
+If the language you wish to translate is not available, please create an issue and it will be added.